publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s401.md

 >     “(2) __Treatment of outstanding obligations.—__

->     Not later than 60 days after the date of the enactment of this Act, the Secretary of the Treasury shall issue to the Federal Old-Age and Survivors Insurance Trust Fund or the Federal Disability Insurance Trust Fund, as applicable, a paper instrument, in the form of a bond, note, or certificate of indebtedness, for each obligation which has been issued to the Trust Fund under section 201(d) of the Social Security Act \[subsec. (d) of this section\] and which is outstanding as of such date.
+>     Not later than 60 days after the date of the enactment of this Act, the Secretary of the Treasury shall issue to the Federal Old-Age and Survivors Insurance Trust Fund or the Federal Disability Insurance Trust Fund, as applicable, a paper instrument, in the form of a bond, note, or certificate of indebtedness, for each obligation which has been issued to the Trust Fund under section 201(d) of the Social Security Act \[[42 U.S.C.
+401(d)][/us/usc/t42/s401/d]\] and which is outstanding as of such date.
 Each such document shall set forth the principal amount, date of maturity, and interest rate of the obligation, and shall state on its face that the obligation shall be incontestable in the hands of the Trust Fund to which it was issued, that the obligation is supported by the full faith and credit of the United States, and that the United States is pledged to the payment of the obligation with respect to both principal and interest.”

 [Pub.
 L. 103–296, title III, § 321(c)(1)(A)(ii)][/us/pl/103/296/s321/c/1/A/ii], Aug.
 15, 1994, [108 Stat.
 1537][/us/stat/108/1537], provided that: